typsy-dev/documentation/ApiV2.md

 Used to add role to a user with in a child account

 If you're a master account you will need to add this header to your requests
-- Typsy-Account-Identifier : The internal code your company uses to identify its properties, needed to identify which child account the user belongs.
+- Typsy-Account-Code : The internal code your company uses to identify its properties, needed to identify which child account the user belongs.

 ### Endpoint
 POST to https://api.typsy.com/v2/accounts/roles/add